NethServer/nethserver-cockpit/docs/docs/api/system-settings.md

 ### Input

-Takes the same actions from validate plus the `password` action.
+Takes the same actions from validate.

 #### root